 Should you choose to go beyond the essential readings and investigate further themes in distance and online education, additional links to publications, organizations, institutes and governmental units are provided below.

 Sometimes there are events that cause disruption to our ability to teach classes face to face.
 Regardless of the reason, there are tools an instructor can take advantage of to continue their course with minimal interruption.
 Online instruction is a great way to bridge the gap until you and your students are able to return to the classroom.
 We must also remember that there is a distinct difference between teaching online as the chosen mode and teaching online as a response to an emergency, such as COVID-19.
-To get an idea of these differences please read the following article from the Educause organization.
+To get an idea of these differences please read the following articles.